 All you have to do is enable the Secure Wi-Fi option for top-of-the-line protection on unsecured public Wi-Fi networks.
 You’ll also have the ability to choose Wi-Fi networks you trust so that your device automatically connects to them (without the VPN toggled on) when in range.

 Turn On Your Anti-Virus

 This is a no-brainer.
-If you regularly use open networks, having your device run some kind of anti-virus software is always a good idea so that you stay protected against common threats like adware, spyware, and malware.
-Don’t forget to keep it up to date, otherwise you can fall victim to newer, unknown threats.
+If you regularly use open networks, having your device run some anti-virus software is always a good idea so that you stay protected against common threats like adware, spyware, and malware.
+Don’t forget to keep it up to date, otherwise, you can fall victim to newer, unknown threats.

 Whether you’re using a Mac or Windows, having file sharing activated can leave your computer and files vulnerable to attackers.
 Even though the feature allows you to transfer files seamlessly and use printers wirelessly, this becomes a huge security hole while using public Wi-Fi networks, which is why you’re better of disabling it.

 Most operating systems have a basic firewall, which you should keep enabled at all times to prevent intruders from targeting your device.
 More often than not, we turn the firewall off due to the annoying notifications/popups and then forget about it completely.
 If you have a security program with a better firewall, you can use it instead of public Wi-Fi and DoS attack protection.